 Classroom Decorum & Behavioral Expectations---

-Proper behavior in the classroom is the norm, not the exception.
-There are 5 basic Guidelines:
+Proper behavior in the classroom is expected.

 Do not do anything that will disrupt instruction in any way.